digitalpardoe/rflickr/README.markdown

 # rFlickr

+**Warning**: This gem only works with Ruby 1.8, a new version compatible with Ruby 2.0 is coming soon.

 To use this version of rFlickr, first you will need to install the RubyGem using the following command: